 Twistlock has some incredible features for providing seamless security to containers.
 Some of them being:

-Kitematic is an open source project developed to simplify Docker installation on Mac and Windows system.
+Kitematic is an open-source project developed to simplify Docker installation on Mac and Windows systems.
 It automates the installation process of Docker and provides an interactive Graphical User Interface (GUI) to select and run the Docker containers.
 Kitematic integrates with the Docker Machine to provide a Virtual Machine, on which Docker Engine will be installed locally.

 On the GUI Home screen, you can see the curated Docker images, which can be chosen to run.
 You can also find the public Docker images of Kitematic from the Docker Hub.
 The user interface provides buttons for easy selection and running of the Docker containers.
 It also allows you to manage ports and configure volumes.
-The advanced features like changing the environment variables, stream logs and switch between Docker CLI and the GUI can also be performed in Kitematic.
+Advanced features like changing the environment variables, stream logs, and switch between Docker CLI and the GUI can also be performed in Kitematic.

 There are 2 ways to install Kitematic

 [ Related Article: Docker Interview Questions and Answers ]

 This is used to configure and run multi-container Docker applications.
 Compose works in all stages: production, staging, development, testing, as well as CI workflows.

 Docker Compose works in a 3 step process: